List of Sir Peter Lely’s great collection

 A list of Sir Peter Lely’s great collection of pictures, and other rarities, as statues, bronzes, &c., London, 1682.
-Getty Research Institute, photocopy with notes from the library of Frank Simpson.
+The Getty Research Institute, photocopy with notes from the library of Frank Simpson.
 Original manuscript at the National Art Library, Victoria and Albert Museum, London

+The Getty Provenance Index has, for three decades, been a leading resource for scholarship on the history of collecting.
 Founded in the early 1980s by Burton Fredericksen, the first curator of paintings for the Getty Museum, the Provenance Index has evolved into a collection of online databases with 1.75 million records indexing the works of art described in source documents such as auction catalogs, archival inventories, and dealer stock books.
 This data can be used to trace the ownership of works of art and to examine patterns in collecting and art markets.

 This project was phase two of a collaboration between the Getty Research Institute’s Project for the Study of Collecting and Provenance and the National Gallery, London, known as British Sales 1780–1800: The Rise of the London Art Market.
 I offered a detailed description of the project in a previous Iris post.
-This new phase of the project benefitted enormously from the contributions of Richard Stephens at the University of York, who made available many transcriptions of early sale catalogs and other documentation in the project, “The art world in Britain 1660 to 1735.”
+This new phase of the project benefitted enormously from the contributions of Richard Stephens at the University of York, who made available many transcriptions of early sale catalogs and other documentation on the website The art world in Britain 1660 to 1735.

 A few collectors had a major impact on the early art market in Britain.
 One was King Charles I. The dispersal of his collection after his execution in 1649 acted as a catalyst for the burgeoning British art market.
 A few decades later, in 1682, the sale of Sir Peter Lely’s collection ushered in the rise in popularity of selling art at auction in Britain, which had previously been done mainly by lottery or private sale.

-Another influential 17th-century collector was Thomas Howard, 2nd Earl of Arundel.
+Another influential seventeenth-century collector was Thomas Howard, 2nd Earl of Arundel.
 He has been described as the greatest collector of his time apart from Charles I. He was a great patron of the arts and commissioned portraits from the best painters of the day.
 In honor of the collaboration between the Getty and the National Gallery, I thought I would highlight two of these portraits (shown below), records for which can be found in the Getty Provenance Index databases.

 The first is a portrait by Peter Paul Rubens, which appeared in a Langford sale on March 20, 1754 (Provenance Index Br-A479, lot 40).
-It was sold by the collector Dr. Richard Mead to Lord Carlisle for £36.15, and the painting was passed down through the Earls of Carlisle until the 20th century.
+It was sold by the collector Dr. Richard Mead to Lord Carlisle for £36.15, and the painting was passed down through the Earls of Carlisle until the twentieth century.
 In 1914 it was presented as a gift from Rosalind, Countess of Carlisle, and is now in the collection of the National Gallery, London.

 Two portraits of a 17th-century English gentleman

 Left: Thomas Howard, 2nd Earl of Arundel, 1629–30, Peter Paul Rubens.
 Oil on canvas, 67 x 54 cm.
 National Gallery, London, Presented by Rosalind, Countess of Carlisle, 1914.
 Photo © The National Gallery, London.
 Licensed under an Attribution-NonCommercial-NoDerivatives 4.0 International license.
 Right: Thomas Howard, 2nd Earl of Arundel, ca. 1620–21, Anthony van Dyck.
 Oil on canvas, 102.6 × 79.7 cm.
-J. Paul Getty Museum
+The J. Paul Getty Museum.
+Digital image courtesy of the Getty’s Open Content Program

 The second is a portrait by Anthony van Dyck.
 It has a more complicated provenance, moving back and forth between Britain and France before finally coming to America.
 It was given by the Earl of Arundel to George Villiers, 1st Duke of Buckingham, but by 1723 it was part of the collection of the duc d’Orléans in France.
 The dealer Michael Bryan bought it in Paris and then sold it at auction in London in 1801 to the Duke of Bridgewater, for 400 guineas (Provenance Index Br-62, lot 92).
 After that, the painting passed through several collections, eventually coming to its current home at the Getty Museum in 1986, bought from the dealer Thomas Agnew & Sons.